If We Were Villains: Reception

 The novel drew mixed reviews.
 The New York Times called it "at once good and bad."
 Kirkus Reviews called it a "melodramatic, suspenseful debut novel".
-On Goodreads, it has an average rating of 4.2 stars out of five.

 Many readers including Cynthia d'Aprix Sweeney, the writer of The Nest, compared this novel to Donna Tartt's The Secret History.

 Television adaptation

 In September 2022, it was announced that Sex Education producer Eleven Film was co-developing a series adaptation of If We Were Villains with Canadian production company Blink49 Studios.